nuclearWinters/lerna-monorepo/README.md

 1. Install Docker and NodeJS 20

-2. Run `npm install --no-save` in root folder (this will help your IDE to apply linting)
+2. Run `npm ci` in root folder (this will help your IDE to apply linting)

 3. Run `make setup` in root folder (this will create a volume in Docker in which the dependencies will be stored)

 4. Run `make install` in root folder (this will install dependencies by using an Alpine Linux OS)

-5. Install `mkcert` and run `mkcert -cert-file localhost.crt -key-file localhost.key localhost` in `cert` folder (this will create a self-signed certificate so node microservices can use HTTP2)
+5. Install `mkcert` and run `mkcert -cert-file localhost.crt -key-file localhost.key localhost` in `certs` folder (this will create a self-signed certificate so node microservices can use HTTP2).
+Then run `mkcert -CAROOT` to locate te `rootCA.pem` file and copy it to the `certs` folder.

 6. Run `make up` in root folder (this will run the instances with Docker Compose)